handyc/1is1/README.md

 f16("inhibition", 1, 3) # execute boolean function "inhibition" on 1, 3 meaning 1 AND !3
 f16("implication", 1, 3) # execute boolean function "implication" on 1, 3 meaning 1->3
 ```

+# nameless, fuzzy equivalences

+You can equate two strings without explaining why or providing any name for the equivalence

+Equivalences do not have to evaluate as true in order to be well formed

+Examples:

+"This dog is sleepy" = "this dog is tired"

+"I love you" = "我愛你"

+"5" = "4"